Reynisfjara, the Most Iconic Black Sand Beach in Iceland [2026]

 Columnar basalt cliffs at Reynisfjara Black Sand Beach in Iceland

-Giant troll stones or not, Reynisfjara Black Sand Beach is one of the most popular stops along Iceland’s Ring Road.
-But despite the flocks of tourists that descend upon the beach each day, it’s definitely worth a spot on your Iceland itinerary.
+Giant troll stones or not, Reynisfjara Black Sand Beach is a popular stop along Iceland’s Ring Road that’s well worth adding to your Iceland bucket list.

 How to get to Reynisfjara Black Sand Beach